anisa888anny/SonnyAngelLogbook/README.md

 - I want to be able to see a list what Sonny Angels I have currently have collected
 - I want to be able to rate a Sonny Angel, and see the average rating all Sonny Angels I've ever rated
 - I want to be able to see how many Sonny Angels I currently have
+- I want to be able to save my LogBook if I would like to
+- I want to be able to be given the option to load my LogBook from file.